Global expansion of the otaku phenomenon: communities, fashion, economy and anime culture around the world

 Economic impact and collaborative movements

-This growth is linked to the expansion of streaming, the sale of collectible products, and the commercial success of anime films and series.
+This growth is linked to the expansion of streaming, the sale of collectible products and the commercial success of anime films and series.

 Growth of the global anime market

-Collaboration and community content production
+Collaboration and community production of content